junxit/us-congress-bills-117/metadata.md

 - 2021-08-13 — Placed on the Union Calendar, Calendar No. 82.
 - 2021-08-13 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-114.
 - 2021-08-13 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-114.
+- 2021-11-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-01 — Considered as unfinished business. (consideration: CR H6053-6054)
+- 2021-11-01 — Considered under suspension of the rules. (consideration: CR H6039-6041)
+- 2021-11-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1619.
+- 2021-11-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-01 — Ms. Leger Fernandez moved to suspend the rules and pass the bill.
+- 2021-11-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 361 - 55, 3 Present (Roll no. 340). (text: CR H6039)
+- 2021-11-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 361 - 55, 3 Present (Roll no. 340).(text: CR H6039)